Avatar

 Biography

-Peter Lugtig is an associate professor at the department of Methodology and Statistics at Utrecht University, where he specializes in survey methodology, which includes inferences using a mix of survey data and big data and the modelling of survey errors, and the use of sensor technology in smartphones.
+Peter Lugtig is professor ‘data quality’ at the department of Methodology and Statistics at Utrecht University.
+This includes statistical modeling of data quality components, survey methodology, methods of inferences using a mix of designed data and big data, and the use of sensor technology and apps in smartphones for social science research.

 Interests